soulshake/fonos/README.md

   - replace the hosts under `[fonos]` with the hostname you chose earlier plus a `.local` extension (in our case, `fonos.local`)
 - Run the playbook: `ansible-playbook playbook.yml`

-Once the playbook has completed, mopidy should be accessible at [http://fonos.local:6680/mopidy/](http://fonos.local:6680/mopidy/) (or [http://fonos:6680/mopidy/](http://fonos:6680/mopidy/) from a Mac).
+Once the playbook has completed, mopidy should be accessible at [http://fonos.local:6680/mopidy/](http://fonos.local:6680/mopidy/).

 ## Configuration